rebuschain/rebus.docs/knowledge/staking/staking-rebus.md

 ## Redelegate tokens

 If you want to move your tokens to a different validator you can use the redelegate buttons.
-Once you click on them a popup will show up asking you the from and to validator and the amount you would like to redelegate
+Once you click on them a popup will show up asking you the from and to validator and the amount you would like to redelegate.

 ![](<../../public/assets/rebus-redelegate.png>)